 - Peel and grate cucumber.
-Squeeze as much liquid out as possible - either in a cheesecloth or a fine mesh strainer.
+Squeeze as much liquid out as possible - either in a cheesecloth, clean kitchen towel or a fine mesh strainer.
 Otherwise you will have a very liquidy spread!

 - In a food processor, combine strained cucumber, vegan cream cheese, vegan mayo, chopped onion, salt and pepper.
 Mix until well blended.

 - Lightly toast bread (optional).
 Cut crusts off the bread and slice in whatever shape you like.
 Spread a generous amount of Benedictine spread on.
 Top with another slice of bread and serve.

 *Note: Nutrition information should be considered an estimate only.
 Different nutrition calculators give you different results.